[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Baklava çok tatlı bir tatlı değil mi

-I would like to book a balloon tour of Cappadocia.
+I want to book a hot air balloon tour in Cappadocia

 Kapadokya'da balon turu rezervasyonu yapmak istiyorum